Strategies for Stronger Bones and a Healthier Body

 to get ready Phyliss, Team Sequoia and I have started the walk preparation

 training process- so please join us.
-The 3.5 mile or 6 mile walks are
+The 3.5 mile or 6 mile walks are great

-first time fitness challenges
+first time fitness challenges for 2006.
+I CHALLENGE everyone to sign-up

-for either the 3.5 or 6 mile walk
+for either the 3.5 or 6 mile walk.

 If you can't attend please donate to the cause.
 But try to come; bring your